West Michigan Ethics Conference & DeVos Medical Ethics Colloquy - March 25, 2019

 L.V.
 Eberhard Center, Grand Valley State University, 301 West Fulton Street, Grand Rapids, MI

 The DeVos Colloquy Committee and Grand Valley's Office of the Vice Provost for Health have collaborated with Spectrum Health to bring two important events focused on ethical issues in health care to our community.
-These events are intended to provide an educational forum that will encourage interaction between our speakers and an audience of health professionals, educators, students and community members.
+These events, which share a common theme, are intended to provide an educational forum that will encourage interaction between our speakers and an audience of health professionals, educators, students and community members.
 Participants may register for one or both events!

 West Michigan Health Care Ethics Conference